safwanakbar86/player_injury/README.md

 * Training_Intensity is a float value between 0 and 1 identifying severity of a player's training
 * Recovery_Time is an integer value between 1 to 6 specifying number of days for a player's recovery
 * Likelihood_of_Injury is a categorical (boolean) value representing likelihood of a player's injury

+The notebook file includes cleaning, analysis, and visualization of the dataset.
+The following libraries were used.

+* Pandas
+* Matplotlib
+* Seaborn